ultimatile/Cytnx/docs/source/guide/uniten/manipulation.rst

 Combine bonds
 ************************************

-The tagged UniTensors include symmetric UniTensors cannot be reshaped, since the bonds to be combinded or splited now includes the direction and quantum number infomation, the reshape process involves the fusion or split of the qunatum basis, we provide combindBonds API for the tagged UniTensor as an alternative to the usual reshape function.
+The tagged UniTensors include symmetric UniTensors cannot be reshaped, since the bonds to be combined or split now includes the direction and quantum number information, the reshape process involves the fusion or split of the quantum basis, we provide combindBonds API for the tagged UniTensor as an alternative to the usual reshape function.
 Note that currently there is no API for splitting a bond, since the way to split the quantum basis will be ambiguous.
 Let's see the complete function usage for combining bonds: